 While my house Old Fashioned is a regular favorite, given the right day a “Don Valdez” might just take its place.
 What’s a Don Valdez?
 It’s a play on words – a combination of the enigmatic Don Draper and coffee legend Juan Valdez.
 Essentially, a Don Valdez is an Old Fashioned cocktail with a coffee twist, though it’s important to note that the coffee is introduced solely in the form of ice.

 Perhaps the most surprising thing about this recipe is how the seemingly unconventional element (in this case coffee) works so well with the conventional ones.
 In fact, the only ingredient that truly stands out as unique is the coffee.
-While you can choose to make your ice out of whichever coffee blend or brew you wish, I find an unsweetened cold brew (such as Stok) works best.
+While you can choose to make your ice out of whichever coffee blend or brew you wish, an unsweetened cold brew (such as Stok) works best.
 Also, I recommend using Russell’s Reserve Single Barrel Bourbon over Wild Turkey Bourbon or Wild Turkey 101.
-I find Russell’s 110 proof is ideal, considering the half-minute of stirring needed to introduce the coffee to the spirit (it also keeps the drink spirit-forward).
-The black walnut bitters only accents the coffee’s flavor, while the Angostura reminds you that you’re sipping an Old Fashioned (not some trendy FrankenFrapp).
+I find Russell’s 110 proof is ideal, considering the generous stirring needed to introduce the coffee to the spirit (it also keeps the drink spirit-forward).
+The black walnut bitters only accent the coffee’s flavor, while the Angostura reminds you that you’re sipping an Old Fashioned (not some trendy FrankenFrapp).
 When garnishing, be sure to express the orange peel, as the oil helps to offset the darker/nuttier notes imparted by the coffee and black walnut bitters.

 And there you have it – three completely different, yet equally flavorful Old Fashioned cocktails.
 If you’re a traditionalist, stick with my house recipe.
 But, if you’re in search of a little adventure, give the Pineapple Old Fashioned or Don Valdez a shot.
 Call me biased, but I think you’ll love all three.
 Whatever you do, please don’t feel bound to these recipes.
-As with whiskey, the “perfect drink” is relative to the individual.
+As with whiskey, the perfect drink is relative to the individual.
 You decide what works and what doesn’t.
 And if you find something that works better – a different method, element substitution, etc. – feel free to comment and share below.
 I’d love to hear your thoughts.
 Until then … Cheers!

 Enjoy this blog?
 Please consider supporting it via Patreon.
 In return you’ll receive access to exclusive rewards and weekly whiskey content.
 Thank you! dj